ShreeGattani/Capstone-project-mat496/README.md

 I planned to execute these steps to complete the HintForge project:

-- [TODO] **Step 1**: Set up project structure, virtual environment, and install core dependencies (LangGraph, LangChain, OpenAI, Tavily, Pydantic)
+- [DONE] **Step 1**: Set up project structure, virtual environment, and install core dependencies (LangGraph, LangChain, OpenAI, Tavily, Pydantic)

 - [TODO] **Step 2**: Define the `GraphState` TypedDict and `Hint` Pydantic model in `graph_state.py` to establish the shared state schema and structured output format